jalfonsoramos/digital-cv/README.md

 - Close collaboration with technical lead to ensure the well understanding and the goals of proposed architecture.
 - Adopt new technologies by creating prove of concepts (PoC) for real use cases and be up to date with the latest of the industry.
 - Generate architecture artifacts such Reference Architecture, C4 Model diagrams, Architecture Assessment, Architecture Proposal, etc.
-- Ensure the correct implementation of the prosed software architecture within the tech lead and the development team.
+- Ensure the correct implementation of the proposed software architecture within the tech lead and the development team.
 - Troubleshooting on complex technical issues.

 ## Professional Experience

-**Software Architect \| Softtek (Dec 2018 – Present)**
+**Software Architect \| Softtek (Dec 2018 – Jan 2022)**

 - Softtek:
   - Collaborate with Sales and Technical Solution team on architecture assessments and architecture proposals.